 A rhythmic gymnast who transformed the sport with her explosive power and artistic precision, becoming a dominant world champion.

-Born in Russia, Darja Varfolomeev moved to Germany as a child and channeled her formidable athleticism into rhythmic gymnastics.
-Her career is a study in relentless ascent, marked by a powerful, dynamic style that redefined what was possible with a hoop or clubs.
-After claiming junior world titles, she swiftly conquered the senior stage, her routines a blend of technical difficulty and theatrical flair.
-Her crowning moment came at the 2024 Paris Olympics, where she captured the all-around gold, cementing a legacy built on consecutive world championship victories.
+Darja Varfolomeev moved from Russia to Germany as a child and channeled her formidable athleticism into rhythmic gymnastics.
+After claiming junior world titles, she swiftly conquered the senior stage with routines blending technical difficulty and theatrical flair.
+At the 2024 Paris Olympics, she captured the all-around gold, building on consecutive world championship victories.
 Varfolomeev's success has galvanized the sport in Germany, making her a standard-bearer for a new generation of gymnasts who combine athleticism with artistry.

 1997–2012